-… or how to spend few months extruding molten plastic
+… or how to spend a few months extruding molten plastic

-After finishing my first 3D printer, I started to feel hunger for more upgrades, changes and playing with 3Dprinting in general.
+After finishing my first 3D printer, I started to feel hungry for more upgrades, changes and playing with 3Dprinting in general.
 The second build was commenced!

-Of course, it was based on well known RepRap Prusa-Mendel i2 again.
+Of course, it was based on the well-known RepRap Prusa-Mendel i2 again.

 Plastic parts for a second 3D printer were printed on my first machine.

 Nearly all parts were made out of yellow ABS filament.